conduktor/conduktor-gateway-demos/chaos/Readme.md

     --request DELETE "conduktor-gateway:8888/admin/interceptors/v1/tenants/myChaosTenant/interceptors/broken-broker"
 ```

-and list the interceptors for tenant proxy:
+and confirm by listing the interceptors for the tenant:

 ```bash
 docker-compose exec kafka-client curl \